MarwanZ05/LibrarySystem/README.md

 # Library Management System

 A cross-platform Desktop Library Management System written in F# using **Avalonia.FuncUI**.
+For comprehensive architecture and usage documentation, see [DOCUMENTATION.md](DOCUMENTATION.md).

 ## Features
 - **Library Tab**: